-Announcing SNAP 2014 Call for Proposals and Six New SNAP Working Groups
+Announcing SNAPP 2014 Call for Proposals and Six New SNAP Working Groups

 Science for Nature and People (SNAP) releases the 2014 Call for Proposals seeking projects that use existing data to fill important knowledge gaps and advance solutions to significant problems at the intersection of nature conservation and human well-being.
 Projects must have the potential to generate clear outcomes for improving livelihoods and nature conservation, and should examine a geographic scale that can produce generalizable conclusions and/or replicable solutions.

 SNAP is a new partnership between the National Center for Ecological Analysis and Synthesis (NCEAS),The Nature Conservancy (TNC), and the Wildlife Conservation Society (WCS).
 As a boundary institution SNAP Working Group projects cross the boundary from analysis to action.
 We seek proposals for Working Groups that help answer two overarching questions: 1) How can conservation actions benefit a critical mass of people today while addressing long-term ecological resilience and sustainability?
 2) How can economic development be achieved without irreversible or severe environmental damage?